Walking through northern Taiwan: A journey to deepen understanding of Taiwan through new encounters

 画像

-During my pilgrimage, I was taken in by a Palestinian family living in Taiwan.
+During the peace walk I was taken in by a Palestinian family living in Taiwan.

 I was told that there are only a handful of Palestinians in Taiwan.

-Their children were either born in Taiwan or left Palestine before they could even remember.
+Their children were either born in Taiwan, or left Palestine before they could even remember what it was like living there.
 They speak three languages: English, Mandarin, and Arabic.
-Their parents can barely speak Mandarin.
+Their parents do not speak Mandarin.

 画像

-This space was a great help to LGBTQ people, as it allowed them to feel safe and be themselves.
-It's a place where people whose families or other relatives don't understand or accept their gender identity can keep their clothes, makeup, etc.
+This space was a great help to the crossdressing and transgender community in Northern Taiwan, as it allows them to feel safe and be themselves.
+We stayed there on the first night of the peace walk.
+It's a place where people whose families or other relatives don't understand or accept their gender identity and expression can rent a locker to keep their clothes, makeup, etc.

-Taiwan is known as an LGBTQ-friendly country, but in a national referendum, same-sex marriage was rejected by voters with more than two votes against.
-(Same-sex marriage was passed through government legislation.)
+Taiwan is known as an LGBTQ-friendly country, but in a national referendum in November of 2018, same-sex marriage was rejected by over 70% of voters.
+Same-sex marriage was later passed through special legislation by the government in 2019.

 画像

-After the pilgrimage, I attended a report session on Jeju Island by Ella, a Taiwanese Peace Camp member.
+After the peace walk, I attended a report-back session by Ella, a Taiwanese Peace Camp member, about her travels to Jeju Island.

-This location, Left Bookstore/Parallel Space, was striking, as it was filled with older people, a minority during my pilgrimage and at Peace Camp Keelung.
+This location, Left Bookstore/Parallel Space, was striking, as it was filled with older people, a minority during this peace walk and at Peace Camp in Keelung.

-Perhaps because it was a Left Bookstore, the conversation focused on anti-imperialist issues—criticism of American intervention in Asia and European colonialism—with little criticism of China, which threatens Taiwan—a relatively unpopular theme in Taiwanese society.
-Then, the conversation turned to perceptions of China, and when Ella asked what they thought about China's human rights violations in Tibet, Xinjiang, Hong Kong, and elsewhere, an older person responded that the people of Hong Kong are living without any problems.
-Then, unusually, a young student from Hangzhou, who was studying in Taiwan from China, said, "Hong Kong is part of China, so it's only natural that they'd be suppressed if they started talking about independence."
+Perhaps because it was a leftist Bookstore, the conversation focused on anti-imperialist issues—criticism of American intervention in Asia and European colonialism—with little criticism of China, which threatens Taiwan—a relatively unpopular theme in Taiwanese society.
+The conversation also included a discussion of perceptions of China.
+When Ella asked what attendees thought about China's human rights violations in Tibet, Xinjiang, Hong Kong, and elsewhere, an older person responded that the people of Hong Kong are living without any problems.
+Then, unusually, a young student from Hangzhou, who was visiting Taiwan from China on a group study tour, said, "Hong Kong is part of China, so it's only natural that they should be suppressed if they started talking about independence."

-I was taken aback by this comment, but apparently some people around me were nodding and applauding.
+I was taken aback by this comment, The audience reaction I heard at the scene was, Why this female student say that? at a same time, apparently some people around me were nodding and clapping.

 画像

-Reverend Shi Zhaohui advocates a Buddhism that is attuned to the needs of modern society, placing particular emphasis on women's and LGBTQ rights, as well as animal rights and social justice.
-She argues that gender-based differences in the status of monks go against the spirit of original Buddhism and that cultural prejudice and male dominance influence the interpretation of precepts, leading to criticism from conservative Taiwanese Buddhists.
+Venerable Chao-hwei advocates for a Buddhism that is attuned to the needs of modern society, placing particular emphasis on women's and LGBTQ+ rights, as well as animal rights and social justice.
+She argues that gender-based differences in the status of monastics go against the original spirit of Buddhism and that cultural prejudice and male dominance influenced the interpretation of precepts.
+Her views on gender equality within the sangha has led to many criticisms, from conservative Buddhists in Taiwan.

 I couldn't agree more.